 Add sliced mushrooms, mix gently and let the mushrooms saute in this mix for 1-2 minutes on low flame.
 Add 1/4 cup water and cover the pan with a lid.
 Let the mushrooms cook for 5-6 minutes.

 Switch off the gas, add some garam masala and kasuri methi to it.
 Mix gently & transfer this hot piping mushroom curry in a serving bowl.
-Garnish with some fresh coriander leaves (optional).
+Garnish with some fresh coriander leaves or cilantro.
 Enjoy with chapatis, naan or a bowl of steamed rice.